yyanghydro/yyanghydro/_pages/about.md

 social: false
 ---

 I am an Assistant Professor in the School for the Environment at the University of Massachusetts Boston.
 My research focuses on hydrology modeling and urban hydrology.
-I develop and use various numerical modeling tools to improve the prediction, interpretation, and decision-making processes involved in sustainable water resources management.
+I develop and use various numerical modeling tools to improve the predictions of water quantity and quality, and to support decision-making processes involved in sustainable water resources management.

 - Google Scholar: <a href="https://scholar.google.com/citations?user=MwOs6FMAAAAJ" target="_blank" rel="noopener">Profile</a>
 - UMass Boston Webpage: <a href="https://www.umb.edu/directory/yangyang/" target="_blank" rel="noopener">Profile</a>